archlinux/infrastructure/README.md

 entirely redo this infrastructure, the state server would have to be manually set up.

+#### SMTP Configuration

+All hosts should be relaying email through our primary mx host (currently 'orion').
+See docs/email.txt for full details.

 #### Note about opendkim

 The opendkim DNS data has to be added to DNS manually.
 The roles verifies that the DNS is correct before starting opendkim.